mbeaudru/modern-js-cheatsheet/README.md

   }

   useName(){
-    //Calls the static method as a property of the constructor return this.constructor.getName() + ' and it contains some really important stuff' }
+    // Calls the static method as a property of the constructor return this.constructor.getName() + ' and it contains some really important stuff' }
 }

-// we need to instantiate the class to use non-static methods let r = new Repo() console.log(r.useName()) //Repo name is modern-js-cheatsheet and it contains some really important stuff
+// we need to instantiate the class to use non-static methods let r = new Repo() console.log(r.useName()) // Repo name is modern-js-cheatsheet and it contains some really important stuff
 ```

 #### External resources